Decolonial Little Library

 • Drive Social Change: We centre storytelling as a practical tool for learning, empathy, and social change.

-Our Li creates low-barrier, non-institutional entry points to reconciliation.
+Decolonial Little Library is a low-barrier, non-institutional entry point to reconciliation.
 The project aligns with the Truth and Reconciliation Commission’s Calls to Action related to Indigenous language, culture, and education, including Calls to Action 13–15, 62–63, and 92(iii).